Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 Offer Rewards and Compliments

-A treat, a cuddle, a celebratory dance, or a compliment given in an excited voice are just some things you can do to let your puppy know they’re doing well and are on the right track.
+A treat, a cuddle, a celebratory dance, or a verbal praise given in an excited voice are just some things you can do to let your puppy know they're doing well and are on the right track.

-The reward should be immediate, so your puppy can automatically associate it with their potty success.
+The positive reinforcement should be immediate, so your puppy can automatically associate it with their potty success.

 Learn more about giving rewards and compliments in this FREE potty training video series that has helped thousands of parents set up their puppies to potty training success.